-1. Should UK businesses worry about GDPR post Brexit?
+1. Should UK firms worry about GDPR post Brexit?

 The UK government has signalled its intention to enshrine many of the existing GDPR provisions into UK law, to sit with the Data Protection Act 2018.
-The planned changes are available in the Keeling Schedule.
+What happens after the transition period is detailed on the ICO's UK GDPR page.

 2. What will stay the same?